nightlybuilders/nightlybuilders-react-boilerplate/README.md

 This boilerplate provides a varity of out-of-the-box features for both development and production:

-* :tada: Hello World example react app for easy understanding of the boilerplate's file and feature handling structure
+* :tada: React boilerplate app with server-side rendering, data prefetching and more
 * :twisted_rightwards_arrows: Easy state management with [Redux](https://redux.js.org/)
+* :boom: GQL support with [Apollo](https://www.apollographql.com/docs/react/)
+  integration for both server and client
 * :rocket: Webpack, Storybook, ESLint, Stylelint and Prettier and lots of other awesome technologies used for development and production builds

-Work in Progress:

-* :boom: GQL support with [Apollo](https://www.apollographql.com/docs/react/)
-  integration for both server and client (WIP)

 ## Installation